goarnaut/cfengine-documentation/getting-started/installation/installation-enterprise-free-aws-rhel.markdown

 ### Login to Virtual Machines Using PuTTY ###

 * If one of the two virtual machines is configured and its details loaded in the PuTTY interface, first select the machine, then click the Open button.
-This will close the above PuTTY interface and open a command-line window, from which we will setup CFEngine on each of the two machines.
-One machine will act as the Server and the other as the client, and they will each be set up with different software.
+This will close the above PuTTY interface and open a command-line window, where the setup of CFEngine will be initiated.
+One machine will act as the Server and the other as the client, and they will each will have a slightly different CFEngine setup.
 * Once the first virtual machine is logged into, right click the top of PuTTY's application window (e.g. the part of the window decoration displaying the virtual machine name).
 * In the contextual menu that then shows click New Session.
 * Select the second virtual machine entry in the Saved Sessions list.